-Cembra is a leading Swiss provider of financing solutions and services.
+Cembra is a leading Swiss provider of innovative financing solutions and services.
 Our product range includes consumer credit products such as personal loans and auto leases and loans, credit cards, insurance products made available in this context, invoice financing, and deposits and savings products.

-Across our business lines Lending and Payments we serve over 2 million customers in Switzerland and employ more than 900 people from over 40 different countries.
+Across our business lines Lending and Payments we serve over 2 million customers in Switzerland and employ more than 850 people from about 40 different countries.
 We have our headquarters in Zurich and operate across Switzerland through our network of branches and our online distribution channels, as well as our credit card partners, independent intermediaries and car dealers.

-We have been listed as an independent Swiss bank on the SIX Swiss Exchange since 2013 Cembra is rated A- by Standard & Poor's and is included in the MSCI ESG Leaders Index and in the 2023 Bloomberg Gender-Equality Index.
+We have been listed as an independent Swiss bank on the SIX Swiss Exchange since 2013.
+Cembra is rated A- by Standard & Poor's and is recognised for its strong sustainability performance by leading ESG rating agencies.